joonanlab/joonanlab.github.io/_pages/team.md

 ## Alumni

-Curious to see where our former team members are now?
-Click [here](alumni) to explore our esteemed alumni and discover their current affiliations.
+Click [here](alumni) to see where our former team members are now and explore their current affiliations.

 ---